Prag8855/aab/content/guides/renew-german-freelance-visa.md

     This time, you can't have cheap travel insurance.
 You must have valid German health insurance.
 There is more information about this [below](/guides/renew-german-freelance-visa#get-valid-health-insurance).
 - **You have a retirement plan**
     If you are over 45 years old, you must prove that you will get a pension of at least {{FREELANCE_VISA_MIN_MONTHLY_PENSION|cur}}€ per month for at least 12 years, or that you have {{FREELANCE_VISA_MIN_PENSION|cur}}€ in assets.[^0] This is not required if you are a citizen of the Dominican Republic, Indonesia, Japan, Philippines, Sri Lanka, Turkey or the United States.[^1]

+These are the same requirements as when you apply for a freelance visa for the first time.[^15]

 ### 1. Find if you are self-employed, or freelance